A Brave New World: How AI is transforming higher education

 But AI wrote, “She believes college faculty and students need to engage with it directly rather than sticking their heads in the sand.”

 Even the makers of artificial intelligence are worried.
 Or as OpenAI put it, “There’s a shadow that looms behind this bright prospect.”
-(Bright prospect was another word it used to describe itself that was not in the interview.)
+(Bright prospect was another way it described itself that was not in the interview.)

 Today, if you ask people, many still say artificial intelligence is a next-word generator, only as good as the people programming it.